VOTING IS OPEN THROUGH JULY 15.

 Aug.
 4, at 3 p.m. in the Lancaster Showroom at Lancaster Host in

 Lancaster, PA.
 All BPA members are invited

-This year we are voting electronically.
 In order to vote, use our electronic ballot.
 The e-mail you supply with your vote must match the e-mail we have on file for you (and will be the e-mail this Notice was sent to).
 Each member may cast only one ballot, and may vote for up to three (3) individual candidates on that ballot.
 Multiple ballots from the same e-mail address will be disqualified.
-The final day to vote is July 15, 2013.
-In order for your vote to count, you must cast your ballot on the website no later than midnight on July 15, 2013.
+The final day to vote is July 15, 2015.
+In order for your vote to count, you must cast your ballot on the website no later than midnight on July 15, 2015.

 NOTE: Any person may run for election as a Director.